marclundgren/blog/content/posts/2019-07-15---Enter-The-DRY-Dojo.md

 [__Don't Repeat Yourself (DRY)__](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in software development typically refers to code abstraction.
 [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) lends itself to DRY code by using abstraction layers to reduce functional repetition.
 I wrote [an article](https://medium.com/@then_marc_says/functional-javascript-inheritance-and-cats-7850c48812b0) about this a long time ago that demonstrates OOP abstraction.

-Staying DRY while writing code is great and all, but there's much more to software than the code itself.
-At the time of writing this article, no nueral interface exists that will allow us conceptualize and compose software without our fingers hammering away at our keyboards.
+Staying DRY while writing code is great and all, but there's much more to writing software than the code itself.
+At the time of writing this article, no nueral interface exists that will allow us conceptualize and compose software with telepathy, so we're forced to hammer away at our keyboards for now.

 ![Typing and Coffee Are Great /s](../../static/giphy.gif)

 ## Repetition Reduction

 Here are a some of the non-code but software-related actions we take while developing software.
-The great [Brian Chan](https://github.com/brianchandotcom) and [Nate Cavanaugh](https://github.com/natecavanaugh) blew my mind (and continue to do so) with the amount of repetition reduction they were capable of during my time at [Liferay](https://www.liferay.com) in 2012.
-As a junior developer, witnessing their development workflow was truly a sight to behold.
+A few years ago, I was fortunate enough to be mentored by a couple of incredible developers: [Brian Chan](https://github.com/brianchandotcom) and [Nate Cavanaugh](https://github.com/natecavanaugh).
+The amount of repetition reduction they were capable was mind-blowing.
 Here is a list of some of their incredible task management and repetition reduction:

 + Typing
 + Mouse pointing